Can a magnet levitate or float above another magnet? Why not – it seems like it should work!

 Wait, what's going on in that last part?
 They're not magnets but they are?

 Steel or iron can act as a temporary magnet.
 When a magnetic field is applied to it (stick a magnet to it or near it), the field channels through the steel, making the steel act like a magnet (as long as that magnet is there).
-This is like the string-of-paperclips trick, where a paperclip with a magnet stuck to it can pick up another paperclip, because it’s acting like a magnet.
+This is like the string-of-paperclips trick, where a paperclip with a magnet stuck to it can pick up another paperclip because it's acting like a magnet.
 We can look at the steel paperclip and say it has a north and a south pole.

 A steel bolt acts like a magnet when a neodymium magnet is touching it.
 A steel bolt can also act like a magnet just by having a neodymium magnet near it.
 That's what's going on here in this device.
 Those steel cores act like magnets with their north poles facing up, repelling the floating magnet's north pole.